 We selected the degree programs based on the quality of program and range of courses provided, as well as school awards, rankings, and reputation.

-What Are the Best Online Master’s in Library Information Science Programs?
+The Best Online Master’s in Library Information Science Programs

 1. University of Southern California

 Offered through USC’s Marshall School of business, the master of management in library and information science features a unique emphasis on leadership skills for information managers.
 Learners can earn this master’s in library science online.
 The program offers many advantages to graduates, including business knowledge and advanced management strategies for information collections.
 The program’s unique interdisciplinary nature prepares graduates for an assortment of career paths in academic libraries, as well as government agencies, businesses, museums, medical centers, and many other professional organizations.
 USC is home to a vast collection of academic resources, including a comprehensive network of 24 libraries and an extensive digital collection.
 The school also hosts the Center for Library Leadership and Management, which offers community opportunities and leadership training.

 The degree uses a cohort format, in which candidates complete most courses together, following the same program sequence.
 The curriculum includes information science courses and business courses, which includes the course Business for Non–business Professionals, providing students with an interdisciplinary approach.
 Courses cover topics such as collection development and management, strategic information and competitive analysis, and management communication for leaders.
 The program ends with a capstone in library and information management that reiterates key curriculum topics.
 Consisting of five 15–week semesters, the degree typically takes about 20 months to complete.
 USC offers all courses completely online, with no campus visits required.